killermann/samk.blog/content/2020/bad-faith/index.md

 SJD operates much like a church, and the authorities we revere, while we'd never think of them as God or gods, hold an absolute power.
 They're not to be questioned.
 Their word is law.

 Taking this back to philosophy, we can suggest a reason _for_ bad faith.
-That is, "Why would someone have bad faith, or act in bad faith?"
+That is, we can try to answer "Why would someone have bad faith, or act in bad faith?"

 One answer is the Kierkegaardian explanation of bad faith I shared earlier:

 Because we recognize a contradiction between what we're being told to believe by our god(s), and what we actually think makes sense.